evermeer/EVReflection/README.md

 - Parsing objects to and from a JSON string.
 - Support NSCoding methods encodeWithCoder and decodeObjectWithCoder
 - Supporting Printable, Hashable and Equatable while using all properties.
 (Support for Set in Swift 1.2)
+- Mapping objects from one type to an other

 ## It's easy to use: